astrohart/xyLOGIX.Core.Debug.VS2019/xyLOGIX.Core.Debug/README.md

-Gets one of the [OutputLocationType](#T-xyLOGIX-Core-Debug-Constants-OutputLocationType 'xyLOGIX.Core.Debug.Constants.OutputLocationType') enumeration values that indicates the final destination of text strings that are fed to this location.
+Gets one of the [OutputLocationType](#T-xyLOGIX-Core-Debug-Constants-OutputLocationType 'xyLOGIX.Core.Debug.Constants.OutputLocationType') enumeration values that indicates the final base of text strings that are fed to this location.

 <a name='M-xyLOGIX-Core-Debug-ConsoleOutputLocation-#cctor'></a>